- Itineraries & road trip ideas

-At present there are six active, flourishing, restored monasteries and convents, which welcome each visitor hospitably to their lofty realms.
+At present, there are six active a monasteries and convents, which welcome each visitor hospitably to their lofty realms.
 These are Agios Nikolaos Anapafsa, Metamorphosis tou Sotiros or Megalou Meteorou, Varlaam, Roussanos, Agia Triada and Agios Stephanos.
 All the others, whether restored or abandoned, are empty.

-From the earliest days of the monasteries, rockclimbing was a necessity, not a sport.
+In the early days of the monasteries, rock climbing was a necessity, not a sport.
 There was no other way to get to the top except by using ropes, nets, bare hands or long rickety ladders.
-Nowadays, the challenges of these divine columns attract climbers from all over.
-They enjoy the classic rock-climbing routes, often without excessive safety precautions.
+Nowadays, the challenges of these divine columns attract international climbing enthusiasts.
 All the routes have been cut in the traditional way from down up.
-To the eyes of the initiated they look impossible, some going virtually straight up to a height of 500m.
+To the eyes of the uninitiated, they look impossible, some going virtually up to a height of 500m.

 Kalambaka opens the door to Meteora.
-The commercial and tourist hub of the region, it has lots of hotels, rooms to let and good restaurants – all the makings of a dreamy holiday.
+The commercial and tourist hub of the region, it has lots of hotels, rooms to let and good restaurants.
 Take a stroll in the old part of town, called Spotos, which has been given a tasteful facelift.
 Don’t miss Greece’s only woodworking school here and a traditional foundry, where you’ll find rare hand-crafted bronzeware.